What is a wet signature? Use cases and alternatives

 When is a wet signature still required on a contract?

-3. Power of attorney and estate planning documents: Documents that grant someone legal authority over another person’s financial or medical decisions often require a wet signature for validity and enforceability.
+• Powers of attorney and estate planning: Documents granting decision-making authority often require a physical signature for enforceability.

 This is a poor use of anyone’s time, but particularly the kind of person likely to be a business’ authorized signatory - typically a CEO, CFO or similar senior figure.